xdbfoundation/go/README.md

 ### Other packages

-In addition to the packages described above, this repository contains various packages related to working with the Stellar network from a go program.
-It's recommended that you use [godoc](https://godoc.org/github.com/stellar/go#pkg-subdirectories) to browse the documentation for each.
+In addition to the packages described above, this repository contains various packages related to working with the DigitalBits network from a go program.
+It's recommended that you use [godoc](https://godoc.org/github.com/digitalbits/go#pkg-subdirectories) to browse the documentation for each.

 ## Package source layout